temporalio/documentation/docs/application-development-guide.md

 - Synchronous Activities
 - Synchronous Multithreaded Activities

-Functions can contain two types of arguments:
+Normal function code can contain two types of arguments:

 - positional arguments: must be included in the correct order.
 - keyword arguments: included with a keyword and equals sign.

-Only positional arguments are allowed in Activity callables.
+However, Activity callables only allow for positional arguments.

 - **Asynchronous Activities**